Heart Attack & CPR

 Describe the symptoms and signs of a heart attack and first aid for this condition.

-2. Have the person sit or lie down in whatever position is most comfortable.
+2. Keep the person calm and have them sit or lie in a position of comfort.

 Symptoms & Signs of a Heart Attack in Women & Men